SaadAttieh/auto-arg-parse/readme.md

 }
 ```

-## Built-in and User Defined Constraints:
+## How do I constrain the allowed values of an argument?

 User defined constraints are specified exactly in the same method as converters (see above).
-This allows constraints to be tested before or after parsing the string into the argument type, which ever is more efficient/convenient.
-A satisfied constraint need not perform any additional actions But they may report an error via the same method as Converters `throw ErrorMessage("error message here");`.
+You pass the value through if it is allowed or throw ErrorMessage if not.
+This allows constraints to be tested before or after parsing the given string into the argument type, which ever is more efficient/convenient.
 So far, the `IntRange` constraint has been provided as a built-in (see end of section on chaining), more are coming soon.

-## Chaining multiple converters or constraints together:
+## How do I add multiple constraints to an argument?

 You may wish to apply multiple constraints to an argument, or perhaps apply a conversion followed by a constraint.
 You can do this by calling the `Auto'ArgParse::chain(...)` function.
 Below is an example where we use the built in conversion to int followed by a lambda function to verify that the int is within the correct range.